indika/blog/_posts/2013-10-25-cooking-with-chef.md

-## Dependencies
+## Cookbook Dependencies

 According to the official documentation:
  *Declaring cookbook dependencies is not required with chef-solo.*
+I have a hard time understanding why.

-I have seen two types of dependency statements:
+There are two types of dependency statements:

 - include_recipe 'java'
     - include_recipe "java" or include_recipe "apache2::mod_ssl"